jwyce/gungi.io/README.md

 - master -> don't touch, this is what's running in production

 ## Why did you make this?
-Like many people, I enjoy consuming Japanese media, and I consume A LOT of it.
 This game appears in the manga/anime Hunter × Hunter, and seemed really interesting and looked like it had a ton of complexity and depth to play around in.

 So, inspired by this [reddit post](https://www.reddit.com/r/HunterXHunter/comments/6803yz/revised_rules_of_gungi_in_hunterxhunter_pdf/) which spelled out a complete ruleset, I set out to make it a reality and accessible for anyone to play and explore.